 - Alan Leung, Pitt Law 2012

 The Samuelson/Glushko Fellowship provides a $2,500 stipend for Semester in D.C.
 Program students who are working in intellectual property and technology law externships.
 The Samuelson/Glushko Fellowship is funded by a gift from Professor Pamela Samuelson of the University of California-Berkeley Boalt Hall School of Law and her husband, Dr. Robert J. Glushko, a Silicon Valley entrepreneur.
 Professor Samuelson is a former member of the faculty of the University of Pittsburgh School of Law.

-The 2011 Samuelson/Glushko Fellow, Alan Leung ’12, worked in the IP Section of the Department of Justice Civil Division, Commercial Litigation Branch.
+The 2011 Samuelson/Glushko Fellow, Alan Leung ’12, worked in the Department of Justice Civil Division, Commercial Litigation Branch, Intellectual Property Section.
 Alan’s seminar paper for the Semester in D.C.
-Program was selected as the second place winner of the Pennsylvania Bar Association’s 2012 Intellectual Property Law Section Annual Writing Competition and will be published.
-Alan is now a patent agent at a Washington-area IP law firm, Oblon Spivak McClelland Maier and Neustadt, L.L.P.
+Program was selected as the second place winner of the Pennsylvania Bar Association’s 2012 Intellectual Property Law Section Annual Writing Competition and was published in the Pennsylvania Bar Association's Intellectual Property Law Newspaper (PDF Download).
+Alan is now an attorney specializing in patent law at Baker & Hostetler in Washington, DC.

 The 2013 Samuelson/Glushko Fellow, Dhairya Jani '13, worked on the Patent Pilot Project while interning at the Federal Judicial Center.
 Dhairya is now the Manager of Innovation and Development at PatentVantage in Washington, DC.